blue-jay/blue-jay.github.io.hugo/content/views/index.md

 ## Basic Usage

-Views contain the HTML served by your application and separate your controller / application logic from your presentation logic.
+Views contain the HTML served by your application and separate your controller/application logic from your presentation logic.
 The views are parsed by the [html/template](https://golang.org/pkg/html/template/) package.

 A view should include the four **define** blocks (**title**, **head**, **content**, and **foot**) and may look like this: